-Pocket-lint) - The annual cycle of Android rolls on, with the latest version of the Google mobile > software being called Android 9 Pie. > > Android P was first revealed at Google I/O 2018 on 8 May 2018, and like previous versions, launched > as a public beta shortly after.
-Android Pie has officially released on 6 August 2018. > > Android 9 Pie update for Google Pixel devices > > Pixel devices are always the first to get Android 9 Pie.
-The official rollout started in August > 2018, so you should have the new software already if you have any of the Pixel devices.
-If you join > the new Android 9 Pie beta, you can test additional features that are not ready. > > - Google Pixel
+(Pocket-lint) - The annual cycle of Android rolls on, with the latest version of the Google mobile software being called Android 9 Pie.

+Android P was first revealed at Google I/O 2018 on 8 May 2018, and like previous versions, launched as a public beta shortly after.
+Android Pie has officially released on 6 August 2018.

+Android 9 Pie update for Google Pixel devices

+Pixel devices are always the first to get a new version of Android.
+The official rollout started in August 2018, so you should have the new software already if you have any of the Pixel devices.
+If you join the new Android 9 Pie beta, you can test additional features that are not ready.

+- Google Pixel